intel/QAT_Engine/README.md

       messages may be sent before initialization or after or both.

-The custom message mechanism passes a string to identify the message and uses a number of parameters to pass information into or out of the engine.
+The custom message mechanism passes a string to identify the message, and uses a number of parameters to pass information into or out of the engine.
 It is defined as follows:

 ```